lefthand/Node-JS-Bootstrap/README.md

 - Make sure that redis is running locally.
 - *OPTIONAL* Copy configDefault.js to configLocal.js and edit values to set the mongo database name, site settings, and get email functionality.

 The first time you run app.js a root user will be created for you.
-The login credentials will be *output to the the console*.
+The login credentials will be *output to the console*.

 Stack
 =====